georgeAkonjom/Js_canvas_/README.md

 # Briefing

 A most likely incomplete 2d action platformer with multiplayer support (lol).
-Built with `javascript` and `HTML Canvas`.
+Built with `javascript`, `Web sockets` and `HTML Canvas`.
 Noob stuff.

 ## To do